WhaleConnect/whaleconnect/docs/usage.md

 To configure the server:

 1. Find the IP address of your server by running a command such as `ipconfig`, `ifconfig`, or `ip a`.
+Example output of `ipconfig` on Windows:

+    ```
+    ...
+    Wireless LAN adapter Wi-Fi:
+    ...
+    IPv4 Address. . . . . . . . . . . : 192.168.0.166
+    ...
+    ```

 2. In WhaleConnect, go to "View > New Server".
 3. In the "New Server" window, click the "IPv4" button.
 The address should autofill to `0.0.0.0`.
 Enter `8000` for the port, select "TCP", and click "Create Server".
 4. A window for the server should appear.
 If the server creation is successful, it will indicate the port and protocol on which the server is listening.